 "Panto nak shum!" he growled.

 communication.
 I fed him the can of fruit and he ate it quickly.
-Hopefully, it would give
+Hopefully,

-a couple myself.
+mouth.
+I ate a couple myself.
 The cat sat a few feet away, alternately

 eying the green man and the crackers.
-The cat loved crackers, but would not come closer
+The cat loved crackers, but would

-his weight on his paws.
+He readjusted his weight on his paws.
 I threw him a cracker and he proceeded

 He blinked and chewed.